-Starting in the fall, pooled testing will be utilized as a new mitigation layer for K through 6th grade.
+Starting in the fall, pooled testing will be utilized as a new mitigation layer for Pre-K through 8th grade.
+Pre-K pooled testing is only for the classes held in our school buildings.
 Pooled testing will be provided by Concentric and is made possible by the state-funded program.

 What is Pooled Testing?